 For those who find the The Hilton Honors American Express Business Card too travel-oriented and would rather receive cash rewards, there is the Ink Business Cash℠ Credit Card.

-This card offers new members 12 months with 0 percent APR on purchases and balance transfers (then, 14.74% - 20.74% Variable).
+This card offers new members an introductory 12 months with 0 percent APR on purchases (then, 15.49% - 21.49% Variable).
 It also offers a welcome bonus of $500 cash back after you spend $3,000 in your first three months, and it doesn't charge an annual fee.

 Cash-back rewards are tracked by a point system, which is easy to use.
 You'll earn 5 percent back on the first $25,000 spent each account anniversary year at office supply stores and on cellular phone, landline, internet and cable TV services.
 Earn 2 percent back on the first $25,000 spent each year at gas stations and restaurants and 1 percent back on everything else.